ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.de-de.md

 - An [OVHcloud customer account](/links/manager).
 - One or more Hosted Private Cloud resources.
 - An active Logs Data Platform stream with the same account and security level as your Hosted Private Cloud VMware on OVHcloud.
-To check it, launch [this API call](#security-options).
 - You need to have followed the guide [Introduction to the Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP)
 - You must have `logForwarder` enabled.
 To check it, launch [this API call](#security-options).